kubos/kubos/docs/mission-dev/mission-needs.rst

 Typical Required Mission Applications
 =====================================

-Every mission is unique, but with this doc, we've attempted to highlight what applications your mission with most likely need:
+Every mission is unique, but with this doc, we've attempted to highlight what applications your mission will most likely need.

 Telemetry Collection
 --------------------

 Since all services are passive, it falls to an application to collect and store telemetry in the telemetry database service.
-Kubos provides this application, and augmenting it for your mission should be simple given that all hardware services follow the service outline.
+Kubos provides an `example of this application, <#####>` and augmenting it for your mission should be simple given that all hardware services follow the service outline.

 Housekeeping
 ------------